mahendrasomineni/FacialEmotionRecognition/README.md

 # FacialEmotionRecognition

-A Simple Facial Emotion Recognition System using different models
+A Simple Facial Emotion Recognition System using different models.